-Boarders attend Chapel each Sunday evening, helping to remind boys of the-spiritual dimension to their lives.
+Boarders attend Chapel each Sunday evening, helping to remind boys of the spiritual dimension to their lives.

 The weekday routine

-When afternoon lessons conclude, many students are involved in sports training.
-Others may go to the Library or Computer Centre for further study or return to the Boarding House.
-After changing into casual clothes, they may continue to work, or relax with friends, listen to music or practise musical instruments.
+When lessons conclude, many boys are involved in sports training.
+Others may go to the Centre for Learning for further study or return to their Boarding House.
+They may continue to work, or relax with friends, play computer games, listen to music or practise musical instruments.

 Bed time varies from 9.20 pm for Year 7 to 10.30 pm for Year 11.
 Since Year 12 students have their own rooms, they can study until late in the evening when examinations and deadlines for assignments are imminent.

 All boys appreciate the break in the busy weekday routine that a weekend provides.
 There is plenty of activity on weekends.
 Whilst older boys often have homework to complete and may need to study for forthcoming exams and tests, there is much more for boarders to do.
 The boarding house activity co-ordinator organises a wide range of trips and activities which have included snow sports, fishing, paint ball, shopping trips and many more.

-On Saturday mornings, College sporting teams of all age groups compete against teams from other private schools.
-All boys participate in this sporting program and up to 20 different sports are catered for, at different levels of ability.
+On Saturday mornings, school sporting teams of all age groups compete against teams from other private schools.
+Participation in the program is compulsory and there is up to 20 different sports to choose from, varying in different levels of ability.

 ||Because Scotch College is located only a short train or tram ride from the centre of Australia's second largest city, boarders have the opportunity to be exposed to and benefit from its cultural life.
 Large groups frequently go to the sporting events, theatre, art galleries, special exhibitions and the cinema, often at a cost considerably less than normal.
-Boys may also obtain City leave on weekends for these activities, either individually or in small groups.
+Boys may also obtain city leave on weekends for these activities.

-||Where parents have given permission for boarders to visit friends resident in Melbourne, leave is granted for these visits either overnight Saturday, on Saturday afternoons after sport has concluded, or on Sundays.
+||Where parents have given permission for boarders to visit friends, Heads of House grant leave for visits on weekends.

 ||Weekends are often a time for informal games between boarders.
 Boys might choose to play tennis, or perhaps kick a football on one of the school ovals.
 The Glenn Centre, the College's indoor sporting complex, is open on both Saturday and Sunday afternoons.
 Boarders may swim in the heated swimming and diving pool, under the supervision of duty staff, or use the other facilities of the Centre for a game of squash, basketball, badminton or volleyball.

-|| Boarders are often invited to dances conducted by local private girls' and co-educational schools.
-Heads of House ensure that arrangements for transport and other details are appropriate.
+|| Boarders are often invited to socials conducted by local private girls' and co-educational schools.
+Heads of Houses ensure that arrangements for transport and other details are appropriate.
 Activities with neighbouring girls' schools are also held at Scotch.
 Dancing classes for Year 10 boys are held in conjunction with girls from local schools such as Methodist Ladies' College.